Get to know me

 To tap into your feminine magic, I invite you to check out The Sensuality Project's Intro to Sensuality, Their Eyes Were Watching God, Expanded Orgasm, Mama Day, Women Who Run With The Wolves, Mama Gena's School of Womanly Arts, Wild Feminine, Wild Creative, Witch, Women's Anatomy of Arousal, Untame Yourself, Warrior Goddess Training, Unlocking The Queen Code, Feminine Genius, Tapping The Power Within.

-My favorite resources on women’s health are Fertile Womb Lifestyle’s 5 Tips for Period Pain Relief, Women’s Bodies, Women’s Wisdom, Wise Woman Herbal for the Childbearing Year, Herbal Healing for Women ,Code Red, Love Your Lady Landscape.
+My favorite resources on women's health are Fertile Womb Lifestyle's 5 Tips for Period Pain Relief, Women's Bodies, Women's Wisdom, Sacred Woman, Wise Woman Herbal for the Childbearing Year, Herbal Healing for Women ,Code Red, Love Your Lady Landscape.

 For conception, pregnancy, and postpartum care, check out Expert Support for Your Fertility and Conception Support, Honoring Our Cycles, The Natural Pregnancy Book, Mothering From Your Center, The Fourth Trimester.